All Episodes

 But it was not.

-The parents had to write to veto bills, veto books, Glenn.
+The parents had to write to veto bills, veto books, Glenn, not to be knowledgeable, also take them off the shelves.

-So you stop the bill that I don't think parents should be telling schools what they should teach.
+So stop the bill that I don't think parents should be telling schools what they should teach.

-Glenn Youncan didn't run down any teacher.
+Glenn Young didn't run down any teacher.

 I get tired of parents telling schools what they should teach.